John Innes Centre, Norwich

 |Salary:||£30,750 to £37,750 per annum depending on qualifications and experience|

 |Contract Type:||Contract / Temporary|

-Applications are invited for a Postdoctoral Researcher to join the Laboratory of Prof. Caroline Dean in the Cell and Developmental Biology department at the John Innes Centre.
+Applications are invited for a postdoctoral researcher to join the group of Prof Martin Howard at the John Innes Centre, UK.

 This post is for a contract of 36 months.